Who Wrote the Book? Detecting and Attributing LLM Ghostwriters: Experimental Setup

 \paragraph{Experimental Setting.} We use \gpt (smallest version; $124$M parameters) \citep{radford2019language} as the independent evaluator language model to estimate word ranks and entropy for creating the fingerprints.
-For the rank-based fingerprint, we use a cluster size ($K$) of 50.
-For the entropy-based fingerprint, we use a grid size ($G$) of 50.
+For the Rank-based fingerprint, we use a cluster size ($K$) of 50.
+For the Entropy-based fingerprint, we use a grid size ($G$) of 50.
 All hyperparameters are selected based on the development set.
-Additional experimental details are provided in \refapp{sec:app-exp-details}.
+Additional experimental details in \refapp{sec:app-exp-details}.

-\paragraph{Evaluation.} Authorship attribution techniques are typically deployed in open-set settings, where the author of a test text may not appear among those seen during training (\ourdataset captures this with \oodTwo evaluation).
+\paragraph{Evaluation.} AA techniques are typically deployed in open-set settings, where the author of a test text may not appear among those seen during training (\ourdataset captures this with \oodTwo evaluation).
 In such cases, a reliable technique should be well-calibrated, assigning high confidence to known authors and low confidence to unseen ones (\ie rejection) \citep{scheirer2012toward,guo2017calibration}.
 To achieve this, we calibrate all methods (baselines and our methods) on the development set to determine a confidence threshold that best balances rejection and attribution performance.
+All thresholds for different configurations can be found in \refapptab{tab:thresholds-config}.
 During evaluation, we apply this threshold across all scenarios: ID, \oodOne, and \oodTwo for fair comparison (in a practical application, we would not know whether a test text is ID or OOD, and so this thresholding would have to be applied at all times).
 For texts from known authors, predictions below the threshold are treated as false negatives (missed attributions); for unseen authors, such predictions correspond to correct rejection.
-All thresholds for different configurations can be found in \refapptab{tab:thresholds-config}.
-Attribution performance is evaluated using the \fscore metric, which assigns equal weight to all LLMs \citep{uchendu-etal-2020-authorship,tyo2023valla}.
+AA performance is evaluated using the \fscore metric, which assigns equal weight to all LLMs \citep{uchendu-etal-2020-authorship,tyo2023valla}.
+As discussed in \refsec{sec:fingerprint}, we use JS distance and norm-mean similarity metrics (more in \refapp{sec:sim-metrics}) for comparing \ourmethod fingerprints.